hasonnn/number_guesser/README.md

 # Number Guesser

-Play the Number Guesser Game on your browswer!
+Play the Number Guesser Game on your browser!
 Choose a number between 0 to 10 and see who's number is closer to the target number, you or the computer.
 Play as many times as you want!
-Your score will be tracked or you can press reset if you lose too many times!
+Your score will be tracked.

 ## Technology